wein.plus

 Log in Become a Member

-The estate is located in the commune of Margaux in the area of the same name in the Médoc (Haut-Médoc, Bordeaux).
-In 1661, a large estate was bought from the de Gassies family by the merchant Pierre des Mesures de Rausan (Rauzan).
-This subsequently gave rise to the Château Desmirail, Château Marquis-de-Terme and Château Rauzan estates.
-In 1792, during the French Revolution (1789-1799), Château Rauzan was divided into two estates, Château Rauzan-Gassies and the present Château Rauzan-Ségla (which was called Château Rausan-Ségla until 1994).
+The vineyard is located in the commune of Margaux in the area of the same name in the Médoc (Haut-Médoc, Bordeaux).
+In 1661, the merchant Pierre des Mesures de Rausan (Rauzan) bought a large plot of land from the de Gassies family.
+This subsequently gave rise to the Château Desmirail, Château Marquis-de-Terme and Château Rauzan wine estates.
+At the time of the French Revolution (1789-1799), Château Rauzan was divided in 1792 into the two wine estates Château Rauzan-Gassies and the present Château Rauzan-Ségla (but it was called Château Rausan-Ségla until 1994).
 The name came from the new owner Madame Ségla, a female descendant of the founder.
 The estate remained in the hands of the family until 1866.
-There were subsequently several owners, including the Cruse family.
+Subsequently, there were several owners, including the Cruse family.

 Voices of our members